Anacostia River Bioblitz

 - Sealable bag, or dry bag if you have one, for your other personal items

 - A notebook and pencil to record any other interesting information by the experts.

 - Camera if you are into photography and would like to take higher quality pictures to download later on iNaturalist from your laptop computer.

-We recommend you follow our Biodiversity of the Anacostia River project on iNaturalist: https://www.inaturalist.org/projects/biodiversity-of-the-anacostia-river
+You can also follow our main project, Biodiversity of the Anacostia River on iNaturalist: https://www.inaturalist.org/projects/biodiversity-of-the-anacostia-river